Beginner making emergency finance mistakes while expert reviews financial plan

 What Cheaper Alternatives Do Experts Use Instead?

 Experts exhaust low-cost and no-cost options before borrowing at high rates.
 Beginners rarely know these alternatives exist.
-The gap in knowledge — not access — accounts for most emergency finance beginner mistakes in the borrowing category.
+The gap is mostly one of knowledge, not access, and it accounts for a large share of emergency finance beginner mistakes in the borrowing category.

 The first move experts make is a hardship call.
 Most utility companies, landlords, insurers, and medical billers have formal hardship programs.
 Hospitals are required by the Affordable Care Act to offer financial assistance to qualifying patients.
 Common mistakes people make when covering unexpected medical bills often include never asking about these programs at all.